ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Early curiosity often wandered beyond assigned topics.
-Over time, questions were timed or redirected.
-Students learned which curiosities were safe and which caused friction.
-Exploration slowly gave way to strategy.
-Curiosity did not disappear, but it learned to stay quiet and cautious.
+Early curiosity wandered without consequence.
+Over time, questions were timed, ranked, and corrected.
+You learned which interests were safe and which caused friction.
+Exploration became strategic.
+Curiosity did not vanish, but it learned caution.
+Orientation requires free movement toward what matters.
+Evaluation slowly trained that movement to hesitate.

 Imagine reaching for objects freely in a room.
-Later, each reach is watched and scored.
-Eventually, your hands stay still.
+Later, every reach is watched and scored.
+Eventually, your hands stop moving.

 Expand for the fuller picture

 Imagine living in a house with strict rules for every room.
-You teach the rules so others stay safe.
-No one asks whether the house could be redesigned.
+You teach the rules carefully.
+No one asks whether the house could change.

 Expand for the fuller picture

-Imagine wearing shoes that slowly pinch.
-Instead of examining the shoes, you blame your feet.
-You keep adjusting how you walk.
+Imagine wearing shoes that slowly pinch your feet.
+Instead of examining the shoes, you blame your walking.
+You keep adjusting your step.

 Expand for the fuller picture

 Imagine stepping out of a crowded hallway into an empty room.
 There is no sign telling you what to do.
-At first the silence feels uncomfortable.
+The silence feels unfamiliar.